rodolphe37/pwa-rum-install-pack/README.txt

 Here is the installation and initialization procedure of the PWA RUM template for React.js

 # Contents of the pwa-rum-install-pack folder:
-*You should have next to this ReadMe file you are reading, an archive in .zip format and a .sh script
+*You should have one copy of this ReadMe file, an archive in .zip format and a .sh script